Decoupled Subgraph Federated Learning: Evaluation

 To provide upper and lower benchmarks, all experiments are also conducted for a centralized setting utilizing the global graph and a localized setting using only the local subgraphs.
 In App.~\ref{app:MoreResults} we also give results for an MLP approach to highlight the importance of utilizing the spatial structure within the data.
-For the GNN, we rely on \textsc{GraphSage}~\cite{hamilton:2017inductive} with two or three layers, depending on the dataset (DCGN performs similarly as shown in Table~\ref{tab:parti} in App.~\ref{app:experiments}).
-We further compare \textsc{FedStruct} to vanilla FL (\textsc{FedSGD GNN}) and \textsc{FedPub}, which do not exploit interconnections, and \textsc{FedSage+}~\cite{zhang_subgraph:2021}.
-Note that \textsc{FedSage+} does not know to what clients the missing neighbors belong to.
-Therefore, we provide also an \emph{idealized} version of \textsc{FedSage+} (and \textsc{FedNI}), denoted \textsc{fedsage+ ideal}, where this information is known and the in-painting of missing one-hop neighbors is replaced by their true features.
-This method provides an upper bound on the performance of \textsc{FedSage+} and \textsc{FedNI} but is not feasible in practice.
-For the baseline methods, we use the default hyperparameters but optimize the learning rates.
-For \textsc{FedStruct}, we consider three methods to create NSFs: one-hot degree vector (\textsc{Deg}), \textsc{FedStar} (\textsc{Fed$\star$}), and the task-dependent approach proposed in Sec.~\ref{sec:nsf} \textsc{Hop2Vec} (\textsc{H2V}), see App.~\ref{app:NSFs} for details.
-For \textsc{H2V}, we also provide the performance of the pruned version (\textsc{FedStruct-p}), see Sec.~\ref{sec:complexity}, with $p=30$.
+For the GNN, we rely on \textsc{GraphSage}~\citep{hamilton:2017inductive} with two or three layers, depending on the dataset (decoupled GCN performs similarly as shown in Table~\ref{tab:parti} in App.~\ref{app:experiments}).
+We further compare \textsc{FedStruct} to vanilla FL (\textsc{FedSGD GNN}), \textsc{FedPub}, and \textsc{FedSage+}~\citep{zhang_subgraph:2021}, which do not exploit cross-clients interconnections, and \textsc{FedGCN}~\citep{yao2024fedgcn} as an SFL method that exploits interconnection.
+For \textsc{FedCGN}, it is important to note that the server must access the global adjacency matrix to aggregate encrypted node features (shared by the clients) and forward the result.
+Moreover, the homomorphic encryption only protects against the server, not against the clients, which have access to aggregated node features of other clients, constituting a breach of privacy as recently shown in~\citep{ngo2024secure}.